The problem with stopping at the 90 degree range of motion is that we end up doing half repetitions, or less.

 Grab the book and start reading.
 Use the coupon code ebbodspar2 for a discount at checkout!

-- Lose body fat and get shredded, all while gaining lean muscle mass in JUST 12 WEEKS
+- Lose body fat and get shredded, all while gaining lean muscle mass

 - Written and used by PROFESSIONAL ATHLETE AND CELEBRITY Gabe Tuft (AKA: former WWE Superstar Tyler Reks)